Step outside the classroom and learn to practice law from experienced attorneys.

 The Summer Externship Program offers students the opportunity to work anywhere in the world, in a placement you secure with the approval of the director of the Externship Program.

-Students in the program are guided through the externship in a tutorial version of our externship course, with the option of writing an in-depth paper under the supervision of a faculty member for graded credits, with fewer reflection and evaluation assignments.
+Students in the program are guided through the externship in a tutorial version of our externship course, with the option of writing an in-depth paper under the supervision of a faculty member for graded credits, with fewer other written assignments.

 - Preference is given for students with prior externship experience.